darktable-org/dtdocs/content/module-reference/processing-modules/color-zones.md

 : ![color zones choose lightness](./color-zones/color-zones-choose-lightness.png#w33)

 select by saturation
 : Choose which pixels to manipulate based on their saturation.
 For example, you may want to tone down the saturation of some already highly saturated pixels, or to change their hue.
-The following image shows the range of saturation levels that you can choose to operate on, from a completely unsaturated monochrome grey through to the most highly saturated color:
+The following image shows the range of saturation levels that you can choose to operate on, from a completely unsaturated monochrome gray through to the most highly saturated color:

 : ![color zones choose saturation](./color-zones/color-zones-choose-saturation.png#w33)